 In a lawful business loss — one not caused by the muḍārib's negligence — capital providers bear the loss proportionally to their investment.
 This is the core of the qirād contract and cannot be contractually overridden without making the arrangement ribā.
 However, the club mitigates this through rigorous due diligence, milestone-based capital release, and the negligence liability clause which allows recovery where the muḍārib caused the loss through ta'addī or taqṣīr.
 We are explicit about this from the outset: this is risk-sharing, not deposit protection.

 Profit distribution occurs annually after accounts are finalised and audited, in accordance with the agreed ratio.
-Members may vote to reinvest a portion of profits for the following round rather than distribute them — but this requires a separate vote and must be structured as a new qirād contribution, not an automatic rollover.
+If you wish to reinvest in a following round, that is taken up as a fresh qirād contribution under a new offer — never an automatic rollover.
 Distributions are made by bank transfer within 30 days of audit sign-off.
 The Mālikī school permits interim profit distributions at agreed intervals provided final accounting occurs at term-end.

 Our starting mandate is to strengthen halal economic circulation within the Muslim community.
 This is not a claim that only Muslims can run moral businesses; it is a statement of priority, coherence, and responsibility in the pilot phase.
 We are trying to build internal halal capacity where shared values and accountability are strongest.